2.1. معالجة البيانات¶ Open the notebook in Colab

 gives us the exact address of the referenced object in memory.
 After

 location.
-That is because Python first evaluates y + x
+That is because Python first evaluates y + x, allocating

 location in memory.